-Core Wellness, LLC, #1745, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Core Wellness LLC, #1745, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Core Wellness, LLC maintains responsibility for this course.
-ACE provider approval period: 05/18/2020- 05/18/2021.
-Social workers completing this course receive 3 recorded webinar continuing education credit(s).
+Core Wellness LLC, #1745 maintains responsibility for this course.
+ACE provider approval period: 05/18/2020 to 05/18/2021.
+Social workers participating in this course will receive 3 continuing education credits (recorded webinar).

 Upon purchase, all material (link to video, handout and evaluation/posttest form) instantly posts to your account here

 (you must be logged in to access) and are also sent to your email on file.
 Please whitelist all messages from firstname.lastname@example.org

 Upon submission of your evaluation and passing the posttest (80% of higher), the completion certificate is posted to your account here